-The list of negative keywords for an individual campaign will be implemented at this level.
+The negative keywords for an individual campaign are implemented at this level.

-The negative keywords used on this list signify the difference between two campaigns based on a similar product or service, that still have different features.
+The negative keywords used on this list signify the differences between two campaigns based on a similar product or service that still has different features.

 Out of our fishing rod campaigns, let’s focus on the spinning rod for our individual campaign example.